-As the downstream boundary limit, the point of production of hydrogen (at gate) is considered at a default pressure level greater than or equal to 3 MPa (classical output pressure form the most used SMR production pathway) and a purity at gate greater or equal to 99 % (an evaluation of GHG emission impact if moving to 99.9% or even 99.95% could be considered).
+As the downstream boundary limit, the point of production of hydrogen (at gate) is considered for the functional unit at a default pressure level greater than or equal to 3 MPa6 (classical output pressure form the most used SMR production pathway) and a purity at gate greater or equal to 99 % (an evaluation of GHG emission impact if moving to 99.9% or even 99.95% could be considered).
 Emissions associated with hydrogen infrastructure past the hydrogen production gate (e.g. liquefaction, hydrogenation in a carrier) and transportation to the consumption location will be considered in separate documents.